hesamat/comp1800-202530-project/README.md

 ## Contributors
-- Hesam - BCIT CST Instructor with a passion for outdoor adventures and user-friendly applications.
+- Name - BCIT CST Instructor with a passion for outdoor adventures and user-friendly applications.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---